BonneVoyager/hardhat-signer-kms/README.md

 This plugin signs Ethereum transaction using KMS key during deployments.

+This is a fork with additional support for function calls, personal signs, and getting the public key, as well as updated dependencies.

 ## Usage

 It's assumed that you have AWS access configured and your role perform kms:sign using KMS key.